The World War II Railroads in America

 America in 1941 had 1,732,673 freight train cars in service that moved 19 million tons of freight on it’s 240,000 mile railroad system.
 America had over one million well-seasoned railroaders in WW II.
 Their task was difficult, handling the NE corridor, the West Coast corridor, port staging areas, top-secret cargo, myriad explosive munition trains, intercontinental long-distance trains, replacement depots and not to mention the task of keeping everything running.

 In the so-called Golden Age of railroads, there were, for example, 2,408,967 freight train cars in 1926.
-When the national defense program was getting under way, the railroads carried 405,840,000,000 ton-miles of freight and had 1,773,735 freight train cars.
+When the national defense program was getting under way, some 15 years later, the railroads carried 405,840,000,000 ton-miles of freight and had 1,773,735 freight train cars.
 U-boat sinkings and the suspension of freight traffic through the Panama Canal was a major reason the volume of freight handled by railroads in 1942 was one and one-half times that moved in World War One.
 The majority of movement called for RR transport.
 In addition to moving people, in the first 12 months, some 10,000,000 tons of cargo were moved to their ports.
 The pressure of wartime operations was only beginning.

 In reality it was a slow process, hitting hard by mid-1943.